 After analyzing the data collected, consultants can detect issues and investigate possible ways and strategies to resolve them.
 They weigh in the pros and cons of each strategy and create a recommendation for improvement using computer models or by presenting findings of the tests or study conducted.
 Once a solution has been planned, tested, and approved, the consultant can then help in developing, organizing, and implementing the new procedure or training.

-Organizations require consultants in times of need when they have insufficient workforce or skills and experience to tackle complex problems.
+Organisations require consultants in times of need when they have insufficient workforce or skills and experience to tackle complex problems.
 Consultants are there to support your business in many ways and help you get through tough situations.